 Braising is one of my favorite cooking techniques.
 A long, slow braise will magically transform an inexpensive, tough cut of meat into an impressive meal creation that you will be proud to serve to your most discriminating guests.

 Lamb shanks are a perfect cut for this braising method.
-They are a large bone, muscular, meaty cut that needs a lot of liquid and a long, slow cook time to tenderize those tough muscles and release their flavor.
+They are a large bone, muscular cut of meat.
+Also, they need a lot of liquid and a long, slow cook time to tenderize those tough muscles and release their flavor.